 In terms of the newest covid regulations in Hungary:

 We have also successfully finished a big commercial production in the first two weeks of January.
 We were able to finish the entire production COVID free.
-Also, we have been COVID free with 2x weekly testing with a crew of 180 on a Sony production in prep starting filming next week.
+Additionally, we have successfully finished a Sony production with a crew size of 180 people last week, which was also COVID free.
+Currently, we are prepping another production to start shooting in April.

 In terms of the covid regulations in Hungary: